Kilimanjaro and Safari, Tanzania

 Day 10: (Millenium Camp-Mweka Gate-Moshi) We descend 7,000 feet to Mweka Gate in five hours through cloud forest on sometimes slippery trail.
 From there, it's a short drive back to Moshi, where lunch and hot showers are waiting for us.
 The afternoon is free for swimming and preparing for the safari.
 Dinner will be served at the hotel.

-Day 11: (Moshi-Lake Manyara National Park) We drive to Lake Manyara National Park in time for a picnic lunch.
-The large lake and wetlands backed by the forested escarpment of the Great Rift Valley are home to nearly 400 species of birds, including flamingoes, storks, pelicans, and many more.
-Elephants, zebras, monkeys, giraffes, impalas, buffalo, and the famous tree-climbing lions are seen here, but the baboons steal the show with their child-like antics.
-Our camp is near the entrance of the Park.
+Day 11: (Moshi-Lake Manyara National Park) We drive about four hours to Lake Manyara National Park in time for a picnic lunch.
+The large lake and wetlands backed by the forested escarpment of the Great Rift Valley are home to nearly 400 species of birds, including flamingo, stork, pelican, and many more.
+Elephant, zebra, blue and vervet monkeys, giraffe, impala, buffalo, and the famous tree-climbing lions are seen here, but the baboons steal the show with their child-like antics.
+Our camp is at a scenic spot just outside the park.

 Day 12: (Lake Manyara National Park-Olduvai Gorge-Serengeti National Park) We visit the archaeologically important site of Olduvai Gorge, where some of the earliest human fossils have been found.
 Olduvai Gorge has an amazing landscape formed from the same tectonic forces that created the Great Rift Valley.
-We continue on to our campsite in the Serengeti National Park.
+We continue on to camp in Serengeti National Park.

-Day 13: (Serengeti National Park) We'll spend the whole day exploring the park from our open-topped Land Cruiser.
-In this UNESCO World Heritage site, the earth's largest concentration of plains wildlife still roams free.
-We expect to see lions, cheetahs, elephants, and rhinos, among many others.
+Day 13: (Serengeti National Park) We'll spend the whole day exploring the park from our open-topped Land Cruisers.
+In the Serengeti, which means "endless plain" in the Maasai language, the earth's largest concentration of plains wildlife still roams free.
+We expect to see lion, cheetah, elephant, hippo, warthog, cape buffalo, and perhaps the elusive dik dik, one of the smallest antelope at 14 inches high.
+We return to the same camp in the evening.

-Day 14: (Serengeti National Park-Ngorongoro Crater) Today we drive to Ngorongoro Crater, the largest intact crater in the world.
-On our game drive here we will see leopards, cheetahs, hyenas, antelope, the black rhino, and prides of lions, featuring the magnificent black-maned males.
-Birds are also prolific, including pink flamingoes, ostriches, storks, pelicans, and the beautiful grey-crowned crane with its unique headdress.
-You'll be surprised how close we can get to zebras, wildebeests, giraffes, and buffalo in our vehicles.
-Tonight we camp on the crater's rim.
+Day 14: (Serengeti National Park-Ngorongoro Crater) Today we drive to Ngorongoro Crater, a UNESCO World Heritage site.
+It is 2,000 feet deep and has the largest intact crater in the world, covering 100 square miles.
+On our game drive here, we are likely to see leopard, cheetah, hyena, jackal, black rhino, and prides of lion, featuring the magnificent black-maned males.
+Birds are also prolific, including pink flamingo, ostrich, Kori bustard, hornbill, and the beautiful grey-crowned crane with its unique headdress.
+You'll be surprised how close we can get to zebra, wildebeest, giraffe, and buffalo in our vehicles.
+We'll enjoy a spectacular sunset and sunrise from our camp on the crater's rim.

-Day 15: (Ngorongoro Crater-Tarangire National Park-Moshi) We drive to Tarangire National Park, where migratory animals congregate at the permanent waters of the Tarangire River.
-Huge herds of wildebeest, zebras, elephants, elands, and oryx stay here during the dry season.
+Day 15: (Ngorongoro Crater-Tarangire National Park-Moshi) We drive to Tarangire National Park, where migratory animals congregate at the permanent waters of the Tarangire River in the shade of baobab trees.
+Herds of gazelle, hartebeest, wildebeest, zebra, elephant, eland, and oryx crowd the lagoons.
 After our day here, we return to Moshi in the late-afternoon and enjoy our farewell dinner at the hotel.

 Day 16: (Depart Kilimanjaro International Airport) We can relax, swim, and pack before transferring to the airport for our flights home with great memories of Kilimanjaro and incredible wildlife to cherish for the rest of our lives.